 Each lightmapA pre-rendered texture that contains the effects of light sources on static objects in the scene.
 Lightmaps are overlaid on top of scene geometry to create the effect of lighting.
 More info

-See in Glossary contains a number of charts.
-At run time, Unity maps these charts onto meshThe main graphics primitive of Unity.
+See in Glossary.
+At runtime, Unity maps these UV charts onto meshThe main graphics primitive of Unity.
 Meshes make up a large part of your 3D worlds.
 Unity supports triangulated or Quadrangulated polygon meshes.
 Nurbs, Nurms, Subdiv surfaces must be converted to polygons.
 More info

-To avoid light bleeding, there must be a sufficient amount of space between charts.
-When a GPU samples a lightmap, the lighting system calculates the final sample value from the four texels closest to the sampled point (assuming bilinear filtering is used).
+To avoid light bleeding, there must be a sufficient amount of margin between UV charts.
+When a GPU samples a lightmap texture, the lighting system calculates the final sample value from the four texels closest to the sampled point (assuming bilinear filtering is used).
 These four texels are called the bilinear “neighborhood” of the sampled point.
-Charts are too close together if they overlap - that is, if the neighbourhood of any point inside a chart overlaps with the neighborhood of any point in another chart.
+UV charts are too close together if they overlap — that is, if the neighborhood of any point inside a chart overlaps with the neighborhood of any point in another chart.
 In the image below, the white pixelsThe smallest unit in a computer image.
 Pixel size depends on your screen resolution.
 Pixel lighting is calculated at every screen pixel.
 More info

-See in Glossary indicate chart neighbourhoods, and red pixels indicate overlapping neighbourhoods.
+See in Glossary indicate chart neighborhoods, and red pixels indicate overlapping neighborhoods.

-Determining optimal chart placements and spacing can be difficult, because it depends on several parameters (such as lightmap resolution, mesh UVs, and Importer settings).
+Determining optimal UV chart placement and spacing can be difficult, because it depends on several parameters (such as lightmap resolution, the mesh’s UV layout, and Model Importer settings).
 For this reason, Unity provides the ability to identify these issues easily, as outlined in the following section.

 There are three ways to identify overlaps: